jaredbwasserman/web-games/README.md

    1. Only host would have a button to "New Game with Existing Players" that would appear on the Scores page after a game is over
    1. How to deal with people leaving the Scores page (since it would assign a new socket ID)?
 1. Get rid of tooltips when game starts
-1. For dogfight, hold down does not work on track pad for firing bullets
+1. For airfight, hold down does not work on track pad for firing bullets
-1. Display player name above/below plane in dogfight game
+1. Display player name above/below plane in airfight game
 1. Bullets not tied to players except for scoring (so you could theoretically shoot yourself - although maybe not since when you first shoot it's overlapping)
    1. And the game itself could simulate the bullets instead of players doing it for their own bullets
    1. Invert bullet logic so you report if you get hit (not if you hit someone else)